 The room-atelier, the atmosphere, his own belongings such as bottles, containers, jugs, kitchen utensils, boxes and other subjects of Morandi's still-life painting: they are all collected together in the flat on Via Fondazza.

-The recently restored Morandi's house, together with the extraordinary heritage of the Morandi Museum, increases the "Morandi's itinerary" in the town, and offers many opportunities to widen the research on the artist.
-At disposal of the visitors there are audio-video installations and other multimedial tecnologies, as well as a library with the artist's documents.
+Morandi's recently restored home, together with the extraordinary heritage of the Morandi Museum, are precious stops along the "Morandi itinerary" in Bologna.
+IT offers many opportunities for further research on the artist.
+Visitors can observe audio-video installations and other multimedia installations, and consult the library containing the artist's documents.

 A special multi-use space hosts meetings, conferences and cultural events.

 Studio d'Architettura Iosa Ghini handled the restoration project, sponsored by the Comune di Bologna (Bologna Municipality) and Unindustria Bologna.